-Rail Freight Corridor North Sea - Baltic An overview of withdrawal fees and deadlines of the IMs/ABs on the Corridor (extract from the different Network Sta tements) is listed below. ІМ Withdrawal fees and deadlines DB Netz AG, Germany Withdrawal between X-8 - X-4: Depending on RB, final approval expected beginning of 2022 Prior to receiving a path offer from DB Netz AG, applicants may withdraw a request at any time.
-They will not be charged by DB Netz AG for withdrawing a request as long as they have not received a path offer.
+Rail Freight Corridor North Sea - Baltic An overview of withdrawal fees and deadlines of the IMs/AB on the Corridor (extract from the different Network Statements) is listed below.
+IM Vithdrawal fees and deadlines DB Netz AG, Germany Z AG, Germany The final regulation is not yet available at the time of publication.
+The procedure on requested changes for the charging and cancellation

-RUs will be charged after having received the final offer at X-4 Please note, a charge for issuing an offer is getting effective - clause 4.3.10
+rules for the timetable year 2024 is currently ongoing.
+The RB is expected to issue its decision by the end of March 2023.
+Subsequently, the regulation is provided after the RB's decision.
+The regulations for the timetable year 2023 can be found in the DB Netz Network Statement 2023.

 EVR, Estonia Same as cancellation, see 4.3.7.4

 Infrabel, Belgium No fees

 LRN, Latvia Free of charge

 LTG Infra, Lithuania Free of charge

 PKP PLK S.A., Poland Free of charge

 ProRail, Netherlands No financial penalties in the form of charges or surcharges apply to the non-use of train paths by titleholders.

 SZCZ, Czech Republic Free of charge